 Judith Langford

-As a team, Reader’s Theatre performers will use story and script formats, learn highlighting/marking, cueing, the art and effect of pausing, tempo, phrasing, silence, and comedic timing.
-Focus will include pronunciation, tone, clarity, and volume.
-Through voice recording, they will examine their own vocal qualities.
-They will discern and choose appropriate computerized music and sound effects to reflect story themes or background.
-We may even hear from special guests in the voice-over and audio story production industry!
+Reader’s Theatre II performers work as a team!
+We use story and script formats, learn highlighting/marking, cueing, the art and effect of pausing, tempo, phrasing, silence, and comedic timing.
+Focus will include imitation, pronunciation, tone, clarity, and volume.
+With voice recording, they will examine their own vocal qualities.
+They will discern and choose appropriate computerized music and sound effects to reflect story themes or background sounds.
+If available, we will invite special guests in the voice-over or audio story production industry to our class!

 Scholar Level